laurensk/homebridge-tasmota-garage-door/README.md

 ## Configuration
 Please follow [my tutorial](https://github.com/LaurensKDev/homebridge-garage-door-instructions) on how to flash and configure Tasmota to use it with this plugin.

-When your Tasmota relays are ready and configured correctly, add the following code to the accessories array in the Homebridge config file to get started.
+When your Tasmota Relays are ready and configured correctly, add the following code to the accessories array in the Homebridge config file to get started.

 ### Single Relay